Part 1 Lake Tahoe

 Part 5 Lake Tahoe

-You can view our travel pictures here: https://picasaweb.google.com/rwdwTA
+You can view our vacation pictures here: https://picasaweb.google.com/rwdwTA